lupyuen/lupyuen.github.io/src/tcc.md

 Will mock up these functions for WebAssembly.
 Right now we read only 1 simple C Source File, and produce only 1 Object File.
 No header files, no libraries.
 And it works!

-But later we might need an Emulated Filesystem, similar to [Emscripten File System](https://emscripten.org/docs/porting/files/file_systems_overview.html).
+But later we might need an Emulated Filesystem, similar to [Emscripten Filesystem](https://emscripten.org/docs/porting/files/file_systems_overview.html).
 And our File I/O code will support Multiple Files with proper Buffer Overflow Checks.

 - open, fopen, fdopen,
 - close, fclose